jessica-woodgate/desk23/Documentation/3. UX Design/README.md

 The team discussed the feedback and potential areas for improvement in a 12 April stand-up.
 Key areas of feedback were that the book on the landing page may seem a bit out of place floating in space, so the team brainstormed options to better link up the landing page features with the globe in space that follows and considered whether the landing page couldn’t feature a different object other than a book, such as a monitor.
 Users also pointed out the importance of keeping track of the year as the slider is in use, rather than only showing the start and end dates of the dataset.
 The addition of the brief tutorial/instructions demo for interacting with the page was generally well received by users, and the suggestion came up to allow the user to test an action after each hint is offered, for example, after “Click the arrows to explore”, the user should be able to click either of the arrows and the globe should spin.
 Focus group members also sought more clarity on how countries would be identified, and how they could be quickly found, for example if the location of the country on the globe is unknown.

-## Wireframes and interaction flow diagrams for final key subsystems.
+## e.
+Wireframes and interaction flow diagrams for final key subsystems.
 *Hamza*